 So I use these stress cycle sprints to bring myself into high intensity emotional purges.
 When I’m pushing myself physically, they come to the surface much more easily.
 Loud, angry music helps.
 Outdoors during quarantine, I usually find myself sizeshifting to enormous proportions as this happens.

 Near my favorite place to exercise, 100-ft tall power lines stretch over the neighborhood.
 It’s become a habit to glance at those and gauge my internal body sense for how large I become on any given day.
-Some days I push myself hard and get 20, 50 feet tall.
+Some days I push myself hard and feel like I am 20, 50 feet tall.
 I visualize myself breaking apart buildings with my bare hands, uprooting trees, smashing craters into asphalt with my feet.

 If I can glance around and confirm that nobody is within earshot, I will let myself shout and yell and groan as I do this.
+(One surprising benefit of exercise with a mask on!)
 On my most frustrating days, I grow as tall as the power lines or taller, and imagine taking the metal supports and swinging them like absurdly huge baseball bats and demolishing whole swaths of neighborhood.

 Those of you who have followed me for long know that physical violence is among my hard limits due to past PTSD, so these visualizations never involve people.
 Some days I have to include “this place has been evacuated” caveat to my imagination or my heart will not be able to access my rage.
 However, I understand how and why many people in this kink community and others find those kinds of fantasies to be cathartic.